PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.1/assembly/index.md

     Make sure the wires are properly connected by pulling on them a little.
 They should not come loose.

 ## Step 18: Prepare the GPS HAT

+!!! tip
+    If you don't have a GPS HAT, you can just skip the assembly steps related to the GPS HAT - the PlanktoScope software will still work without GPS.

 ![step-18-1](images/render/step-18-1.webp)

 Insert the battery to power the GPS HAT and solder the terminal mounts in place.